Better bounds on finite-order Grothendieck constants

 \section{Acknowledgements}

-The authors thank Péter Diviánszky for fruitful discussions and his help to run the branch-and-bound algorithm from~\cite{DBV17} on asymmetric instances; Jim Reeds and Neil Sloane for sharing the details of the derivation of the value $45/31$ for the $E_8$ root system mentioned in~\cite{FR94}; Timotej Hrga, Nathan Krislock, Thi Thai Le, and Daniel Rehfeldt for trying to solve our symmetric instances with various solvers; Fernando Mário de Oliveira Filho for asking details about the proof of \cref{prop:upper}, which helped us improve its presentation; Mathieu Besançon, Daniel Brosch, Wojciech Bruzda, Dardo Goyeneche, Volker Kaibel, David de Laat, Frank Valentin, and Karol Życzkowski for inspiring discussions.
+The authors thank Péter Diviánszky for fruitful discussions and his help to run the branch-and-bound algorithm from~\cite{DBV17} on asymmetric instances; James A.~Reeds and Neil J.~A.~Sloane for sharing the details of the derivation of the value $45/31$ for the $E_8$ root system mentioned in~\cite{FR94}; Timotej Hrga, Nathan Krislock, Thi Thai Le, and Daniel Rehfeldt for trying to solve our symmetric instances with various solvers; Fernando Mário de Oliveira Filho for asking details about the proof of \cref{prop:upper}, which helped us improve its presentation; Mathieu Besançon, Daniel Brosch, Wojciech Bruzda, Dardo Goyeneche, Volker Kaibel, David de Laat, Frank Valentin, and Karol Życzkowski for inspiring discussions.
 This research was partially supported by the DFG Cluster of Excellence MATH+ (EXC-2046/1, project id 390685689) funded by the Deutsche Forschungsgemeinschaft (DFG).
-T.~V.~acknowledges the support of the European Union (QuantERA eDICT) and the National Research, Development and Innovation Office NKFIH (Grants No.~2019-2.1.7-ERA-NET-2020-00003, No.~2023-1.2.1-ERA\_NET-2023-00009 and No.~K145927) and the `Frontline' Research Excellence Program of the NKFIH (No.~KKP133827).
+T.~V.~acknowledges the support of the European Union (QuantERA eDICT, CHIST-ERA MoDIC), the National Research, Development and Innovation Office NKFIH (Grants No.~2019-2.1.7-ERA-NET-2020-00003, No.~2023-1.2.1-ERA\_NET-2023-00009 and No.~K145927) and the `Frontline' Research Excellence Program of the NKFIH (No.~KKP133827).